jfcloutier/karma_system/design_notes/acting.md

 The phases `act` and `assess` are involved in setting goals, making and prioritizing plans, executing plans, and reviewing the success of extant goals and plans.

 Achieving a goal and the planned sub-goals it depends on requires coordination between a parent CA and its umwelt CAs.
-Coordination happens via the exchange of messages.

 During any phase of its lifecycle, a CA receives events and messages.
-Events are multicated by a CA to its umwelt CAs whereas umwelt CAs send messages to their parent CAs.
+Events are multicasted by a CA to its umwelt CAs, whereas umwelt CAs send messages to their parent CAs.

 ### Action phases

 During the `act` phase, a CA:

-* Updates what it curently considers to be its most urgent intent
+* Updates what it curently considers to be its most urgent intent and assigns it a priority
   * but only if no intent is already progressing toward being executed
 * Advances toward completion, as priority dictates, the statuses
   * of its own intent
-  * of directives in plans it received from parent CAs
+  * of directives received from parent CAs trying to achiev their own goals

 At the `assess` phase, a CA: